adamkc/adamkc.github.io/cv2.md

 ----

 >  We are what we pretend to be,
->  so we must be careful about what we pretend to be.
+>  so we must be careful about what we pretend to be. -Vonnegut

 ----